Vidin–Botevgrad expressway

-The Vidin-Botevgrad expressway (Скоростен път „Видин-Ботевград“) is a planned expressway in Bulgaria, that will link the A2 Hemus motorway with Vidin and the New Europe Bridge, at the Danube border crossing to Romania.
-The expressway shall provide grade-separated dual carriageway with two lanes in each direction and it shall replace or supersede the existing I-1 road.
+The Vidin–Botevgrad expressway (Скоростен път „Видин–Ботевград“) is a partly existing, partly under construction and almost halfway planned expressway in Bulgaria, that will link the New Europe Bridge at the Danube border crossing to Romania near Vidin with the A2 Hemus motorway Sofia–Varna after completion.
+The expressway provides grade-separated dual carriageway with two lanes in each direction and it replaces or supersedes the existing I-1 road.

 The route is part of the Pan-European Corridor IV.
 It is also part of the European route E79, that runs from Miskolc (Hungary) to Thessaloniki (Greece) and part of the proposed Via Carpatia route.

+History

 In June 2014, tenders for construction of two sections between Botevgrad and Mezdra were announced.
-In September 2014, the Road Infrastructure Agency announced that construction of Vidin-Botevgrad expressway shall be financed by an EIB loan.
+In September 2014, the Road Infrastructure Agency announced that construction of Vidin–Botevgrad expressway shall be financed by an EIB loan.

-In the end of December 2015, the bypass of Montana was inaugurated.
+In the end of December 2015, the bypass of Montana was inaugurated, followed by the bypass of Vratsa, initially with only two lanes on one carriageway.

+On April 13, 2023, 7.5 kilometers along the settlements of Novachene and Skravena in the section Lyutidol-Botevgrad were put into operation.
+On March 5, 2024 the section Makresh to Bela was opened.
+End of 2025, the section Mezdra-Lyutidol was set under traffic.